The colloquial American-English phrase as busy as, or busier than, a one-armed paperhanger, and variants, mean exceedingly busy.

 I got as busy as a one-armed man with the nettle-rash pasting on wall-paper.

-4-: The earliest occurrence of as busy as a one-armed paperhanger that I have found is from Sunday Prizefight in Little Old New York.
+4-: From Sunday Prizefight in Little Old New York.
 The Kind of “Sport” Indulged in Because Country Legislators Will Not Allow Legitimate Boxing in the Big Cities, by ‘Tad’, published in The Buffalo Enquirer (Buffalo, New York) of Monday 15th October 1906:

 New York, Oct.
 15.—Jeff O’Connell, an English featherweight, fought Charley Lucas, a New York lad, yesterday afternoon on a west side pier and battered him up in a fifteen round fight.